zsiki/ls/doc/source/usersguide.rst

 It is possible to calculate three different types of traverse.

 #. **Closed traverse**: Closed (polygonal or loop) traverse starts and finishes at the same known point.
+This point must be oriented.
 #. **Link traverse**: A closed link traverse joins two different known points.
+None, one or both ends can be oriented.
-#. **Open traverse**: An open (free) traverse starts at a known point and finishes at an unknown point.
+#. **Open traverse**: An open (free) traverse starts at a known point with orientation and finishes at an unknown point.

-Before calculating traverse the start and end points must be oriented in case of link traverse, in other cases orientation is neccessary only on the start point.

 To calculate traverse do the followings

 #.
 Click on the Traverse Calculations icon in the toolbar to open the *Traverse Calculations* dialog.
 #.
 Select the type of traverse from *Type* group.
 #.
 Select the start point of traverse from the *Start Point* list.
 #.
+Select the end point from the *End Point* list.
+    In case of closed traverse the *End Point* list is disabled and changes according to the *Start Point* list.
+    In case of link traverse the *End Point* list contains all known stations.
-In case of link traverse select the end point from the *End Point* list.
+    In case of open traverse the *End Point* list contains the points measured from the last point in the *Order of points* list.
+Therefore the end point should be selected after inserting and sorting all angle points to the *Order of points* list.
 #.
 The Target Points list is filled automatically.
+The points with bold font have coordinates.
 #.
 Add the traverse points from *Target Points* list to the *Order of Points* list one by one.
 #.
 The order of traverse points can be changed with *Up* and *Down* button.
 If you would like to correct, use the *Remove* button.
+#.
+In case of open traverse select the end point now.
 #.
 Click on the *Calculate* button.
 #.
 Result of calculation is displayed automatically in result widget and sent to the log file.
 #.
 You can change settings in the dialog and press *Calculate* button to make another calculation, use the *Reset* button to reset the dialog to its original state.